strellic/rhythm-cons/strellpad-2/README.md

 ### code

-written using circuitpython and the adafruit hid gamepad libraries. make sure to install the required libraries.
+written using circuitpython 9 and the adafruit hid gamepad libraries. make sure to install the required libraries from `requirements.txt`.

 ### controls